ociaw/condenser/README.md

 File Discovery
 --------------

-Each input folder is scanned independently of others and matched against a glob.
+Each input directory is scanned independently of others and matched against a glob.
 Files not matching the glob are ignored.
-Each input folder is represented by an object that contains the *relative* paths of all files.
+Each input directory is represented by an object that contains the *relative* paths of all files.
-Each file path is relative to the input folder.
+Each file path is relative to the input directory.
-Each file path is unique within the input folder.
+Each file path is unique within the input directory.
-File paths are not necessarily unique between input folders.
+File paths are not necessarily unique between input directories.

 Transfomers
 ----------

 Output transfomers are arranged by priority - higher priority transfomers win file path conflicts.
+Currently only two transformer types exist - Copy and Command.
+The `Copy` transfomer simply performs a filesystem-level copy from the input path to the output path, while the `Command` transformer executes an arbitrary external command.

 Output Path Mapping
 -------------------